of Claimants: The total number of claimants (members) whose plan expense fell within the corresponding expense band.

-The Paid Claims Distribution report groups members into one of fifteen expense bands ranging from $250 to $1 million based on plan spending.
-This is useful in determining what percentage of the population is well, low risk, moderate risk, high risk, or likely involved in complex care.
+The Paid Claims Distribution report groups members into one of fifteen expense bands ranging from $0 to $1 million based on plan spending.
+The report shows the number of members who incurred claims and the associated dollar cost..

 The following fields are given for each expense band: